yu-i-i/overleaf-cep/README.md

 `sharelatex/sharelatex-base` image, and [`Dockerfile`](server-ce/Dockerfile) which builds the `sharelatex/sharelatex` (or "community") image.

-The Base image generally contains the basic dependencies like `wget` and `aspell`, plus `texlive`.
+The Base image generally contains the basic dependencies like `wget`, plus `texlive`.
 We split this out because it's a pretty heavy set of dependencies, and it's nice to not have to rebuild all of that every time.

 The `sharelatex/sharelatex` image extends the base image and adds the actual Overleaf code